 - This estimation is for illustrative purposes only and does not reflect individual circumstances.

-- This estimation is based on a monthly deposit of £100 paid on 1st of every month for 12 months from 1 November.
+- This estimation is based on an initial deposit of £100 made on 1 November followed by a monthly deposit of £100 paid on 1st of every month for 12 months.

 - How do I open and manage my account?